 If you are between the ages of 15 and 25 years you can have an NHS Chlamydia test.
 This is done on a urine sample.
 The results are confidential and can be sent to your mobile phone.
 Ask the doctors, advanced nurse practitioners or nurses for the test.
 Chlamydia on the NHS website.

 Community Dieticians provide dietary advice to our patients.
 Your doctor will refer you if necessary.
 The Practice Nurse or Senior Healthcare Assistant can provide adult weight management advice.

 Both doctors and nurses offer contraceptive services.
 Guidance on the best method of contraception for you is given and these include the pill, contraceptive injections, caps and coils, or implants.

 Emergency contraception is also part of the service.

 We encourage all our patients to share the responsibility for their health, both in preventing disease and treating existing conditions.

-The Practice Nurse will be happy to discuss your general health with you and offer advice on many issues, including smoking, alcohol, diet, exercise, travel vaccinations - and on influenza / pneumoccocal immunisation for those at risk.
+The Practice Nurse will be happy to discuss your general health with you and offer advice on many issues, including smoking, alcohol, diet, exercise, travel vaccinations and on influenza or pneumoccocal immunisation for those at risk.

 Please check with the receptionist about making an appointment.